matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 So there are two problems with this, right?
 One: who wants to listen to that?
 It is like the Easy Bake Oven.
 This is not going to produce a good result.
-The other thing which is more a question to ask
-yourselves: who wants to be in that band?
+The other thing which I think is more a question to ask yourselves: who wants to be in that band?
 Who wants to be in the band that consistently chooses the easiest possible thing?
 Do you want to be in this band?
 I don't.

 [Time 0:14:21]